 GreenCityForce has expanded to many of New York City's public housing projects with a two-pronged approach: helping to develop professional skills and job opportunities to young adult residents with high school diplomas, while simultaneously addressing the need to transition to a more environmentally-sustainable city.
 So far it has not only provided opportunities for youths but also help promote sustainable living, such as installing energy-efficient light bulbs.

-Companies U-Haul and supermarket supplier C&S Wholesale Grocers are partnering with The Conservation Fund to promote conservation with an environmental and economic focus.
-They will offset their wood consumption by boosting the protection of forest-based supply chains, creating investments in land easements that will restore and protect native habitats.
+U-Haul and supermarket supplier C&S Wholesale Grocers are partnering with The Conservation Fund in order to help offset their wood use and increase donations to this cause.
+This partnership has led to to promotion of the conservation of of the Success Pond and its surrounding forest, planting trees, and investing in land easements that will restore and protect native habitats.

 Rotterdam is increasingly threatened by climate change and the rising water levels.
 Instead of building barriers, they are choosing to work with the water and help it flow through the 'Room for the River' project and other innovations.

 CityTree doesn't resemble the typical tree, but it provides the environmental benefit of 275: essentially a vertical moss garden, this structure, designed for urban landscaping by the German start-up "Green City Solutions," filters air, cools the surrounding environment and removes CO2 and harmful air pollutants plaguing many of the world's large cities.
 Since the first installation of a CityTree in Brussels four years ago, more than 20 cities have hired GCS to build the relatively cost- and space-efficient (9'x13') "trees," and the micro-sensors on the sides of the structures provide realtime measurements evidencing their advantages for air quality and pollution control.